Bewond/flutternav/README.md

 ```

 ### Named route
 Naming a route for easier navigation using the name attribute of any `NavElement` that has a path.

+### NavRouterModes
+Two router mode are possible:

+- "hash": This is the default, the url will be "serverAddress/#/localUrl"
+- "history": This will display the url in the way we are used to, without the "#".
+However note that you will need to [configure your server](https://router.vuejs.org/guide/essentials/history-mode.html#example-server-configurations) to make this work.

 ---